 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Where my inspection was possible, the outer walls of the main house are of a pointed solid stone construction, with the side/rear projection being of a pointed solid brick, or similar, construction.
+The outer walls of the original property are of a pointed solid stone construction.
+The outer walls of the rear extension appear of a traditional cavity construction with a mainly rendered finish.
+Windows, external doors and joinery Internal and external doors were opened and closed where

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Timber framed single glazed window units.
-Timber framed entrance doors, including some double glazed patio units off the kitchen area.
-Furthermore, there are some stained glass sections to these windows, most noticeably to the large landing/staircase window.
+Replacement timber framed double glazed window units.
+Timber framed entrance doors, as well as some fire door areas.

 External decorations Visually inspected.

 Painted finishes, where applicable.

 Conservatories / porches None.

-Communal areas None evident or advised.
-However, this can be confirmed.
-Garages and permanent outbuildings Visually inspected.
-No garage.
-However, there is a brick/timber built outbuilding area, with a mainly corrugated asbestos cement, or similar, roof covering.
+Communal areas None evident.
+However, full information in this regard should be clarified legally, prior to purchase, as should all/any communal responsibilities.
+See associated comments made within Legal Section 4.

+Garages and permanent outbuildings None evident or advised.

 Outside areas and boundaries Visually inspected.
-Where seen, boundaries are generally marked by masonry walling, including some retaining sections.
-Adjacent grounds are of a sloping nature, and generally comprise grass and paving.
+Where applicable, boundaries are generally marked by hedging.
+Adjacent grounds generally comprise grass, paving and parking facilities.